-Closely monitoring delivery optimisations on a monthly or quarterly basis will allow you to identify any incremental optimisations you could utilise to reduce your shipping costs.
+Closely monitoring delivery optimizations monthly or quarterly allows you to identify any incremental optimizations you could utilize to reduce your shipping costs.

-Side note: Make sure you weigh up any reduction in your shipping or delivery cost with the quality of the service that you are providing your customers.
-Reducing your cost is a good optimisation for you, but not ideal if you incur new - and often hidden - costs in the form of missed / lost deliveries and unhappy customers.
+Just make sure you weigh up any reduction in your shipping or delivery cost with the quality of the service you provide your customers.

-Packaging – how luxe does yours really need to be?
+When it comes to packaging, how luxe does it really needs to be?

 What zones are you shipping to?
-Where are the bulk of your orders going to and how much is it costing you to get them there?
-Aaron Rubin of ShipHero busts some shipping zone misconceptions over on Twitter with this tweet resonating the most.
+Where is the bulk of your orders going to?
+And how much is it costing you to get them there?
+Aaron Rubin of ShipHero busts some shipping zone misconceptions over on Twitter with this tweet resonating the most:

-The key here is to look at optimisation – can you re-locate or even introduce fulfilment centers to the areas that you ship to most often?
+The key here is to look at optimization.
+Can you re-locate or even introduce fulfillment centers to the areas you often ship to?

-Rather than focussing on plastering over the cracks that form due to below-the-line inefficiencies in our pursuit of top-line growth, we should be prioritising not letting them form in the first place by ensuring the various below-the-line activities are always moving in the right direction.
+Rather than focussing on plastering over the below-the-line cracks caused by inefficiencies in our pursuit of top-line growth, we should be prioritizing not letting them form in the first place.
+Such as by ensuring the various below-the-line activities are always moving in the right direction.

-Small, incremental improvements of your operations that, in turn, lead to a reduction in your COGS, will not only protect and optimise your working capital, but will strengthen the core of your business, setting it up to not only grow, but grow well.
+That's because minor, incremental improvements of your operations that, in turn, lead to a reduction in your COGS.
+And they will not only protect and optimize your working capital but strengthen the core of your business.
+As a result, your business sets itself up to not only grow but grow well.